nifengle/whiskeycharts/README.md

-Dram Finder allows you to look up the flavor profile of different Scotch distilleries and get recommendations based on flavor attributes.
+A simple Sinatra app to look up flavor profiles of different Scotch distilleries.
+Radar chart done in d3.js